gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 3. Switch to the `ios` branch.
 4. Open .xcodeproj file
 5. Optional: change iOS deployment target (defaults to iOS 8.0)
-6. Set `Product > Destination` to point to your Device
+6. Set `Product > Destination` to point to your device
 7. Run

 ## Optional Changes